How to Replace Old SSD with New SSD on Windows 11/10/8/7

 ⚒️SSD connector

-To transfer an SSD to a new SSD, you need to connect the new SSD to your laptop/PC, so you should have a USB-to-SATA Cable, adapter, or hard drive enclosure.
+To transfer SSD to new SSD without losing data or clone SSD to new SSD, you need to connect the new SSD to your laptop/PC, so you should have a USB-to-SATA cable, adapter, or hard drive enclosure.

 🧰Screwdriver